 Our commitment is visible in all sorts of ways:

-We were the first store in Ontario to certify to the Canada Organic Standard
+We were the first store in Ontario to certify some of our food handling to the Canada Organic Standard

 We have over 5k organic food products throughout the store

 In the last 10 years we’ve donated over a million dollars to organic farms, organizations and education events.

 Our staff serve on the boards of the Canada Organic Trade Association, the Canada Organic Growers and the Organic Council of Ontario